a-rahman-m-sh/My-Reads-Udacity/README.md

 ## My Strategy

-1. first of all I turned the project to functional app cause it is  the most modern react apps convenient
+1. first of all, I turned the project into a functional app cause it is the most modern react apps convenient
-2. I splitted all the componnents that was in app file in the starting project to have much leaner and cleaner app.
+2. I split all the components that were in the app file in the starting project to have a much leaner and cleaner app.
 3. I fetched my books from the API
-4. added Moving beween shelves functionality
+4. added Moving between shelves functionality
 5. added search functionality